Democrats’ Kyrsten Sinema Nightmare Is Just Getting Started

 But keep in mind that, despite her history as a progressive activist, Sinema did, as she claims, run as an independent-minded Arizonan.
 So what you get is what you got.

-It’s also important to understand that you can vote with your party 90+% of the time (see Liz Cheney) and be utterly unacceptable, or vote against your party a lot and still be welcomed in good standing.
+It’s also important to understand that you can vote with your party 90+ percent of the time (see Liz Cheney) and be utterly unacceptable, or vote against your party a lot and still be welcomed in good standing.

 Context (including your state or district) matters.
 So do the fights you are willing to pick—and the hills you are willing to die on.